Newport Rhode Island, USA Travel Guide

 The city has a clear view of the stark contrasts between the lives of the fabulously wealthy and the working class that supported their extravagant lifestyles.

 You experience the unique blend of rocky coast and refined seaside living.
-The city's charm comes from this combination.
+The city's charm comes from this point combination.

 Engaging with well-preserved historical sites and their narratives fosters a greater appreciation for architectural detail, interior design, and the lives of historical figures.